khueue/prolongo/README.md

 ### Report

- * Think about structure and start writing something.
+ * Think about structure and start to write something.

 ### Development

- * Investigate and wrap the API.
+ * Investigate and wrap the MongoDB API.
  * Add BSON tests that convert back-and-forth between pairs/assoc and bytes.
  * Properly implement bson:assoc_bson/2.
 (Now it just wraps pairs.)
  * (Decide on amount of (and implement) validation in encoder/decoder.)